Secure SWIPT in the Multiuser STAR-RIS Aided MISO Rate Splitting Downlink: Proposed WCSSR Maximization

 where $\bar{\mathbf{h}}_{r,j,n}= \mathrm{diag}(\mathbf{g}_{r,j}^H)\mathbf{H} \mathbf{p}_n, \ n \in \{c,k\}$, $\bar{\mathbf{h}}_{r,j,j'}= \mathrm{diag}(\mathbf{g}_{r,j}^H)\mathbf{H} \mathbf{f}_j'$, $\bar{\mathbf{H}}_{r,j,n}=\bar{\mathbf{h}}_{r,j,n}\bar{\mathbf{h}}_{r,j,n}^H$, and $\bar{\mathbf{H}}_{r,j,j'}=\bar{\mathbf{h}}_{r,j,j'}\bar{\mathbf{h}}_{r,j,j'}^H$.
 Then, applying the same approach as in Proposition 6 and after some simple algebraic manipulations, $\eqref{P4-e}$ can be rewritten as:

 where $\mu_n = \nu^2 + 2\nu \Vert \bar{\mathbf{h}}_{r,j,n} \Vert_2, \ n \in \{c,k,j\}$.
 Therefore, problem \eqref{P5} can finally be written as

 Problem \eqref{P7} is a standard convex SDP, which can be solved efficiently by numerical solvers such as the SDP tool in CVX \cite{CVX}.
 The details of the proposed sequential constraint relaxation algorithm are presented in Algorithm \ref{Alg3}.
-The convergence of Algorithm \ref{Alg3} can be proved similarly to the algorithm in \cite{Cao-Poor}.